Skip to main content

 3. All checks should pass.

-If a check fails, verify that your secrets are saved correctly and the app has the required permissions.
+If a check fails, verify that your secrets are saved correctly and the token has the required permissions.

 Data Tables

 Once the scripts run, the corresponding Cloudflare tables will be created in your database.
-All tables include a run_at column for historical tracking.
+All tables include a run_at column for historical tracking and a raw JSON column with the full Cloudflare object.